magiclane/magiclane-maps-sdk-examples-for-android/HelloMap/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following feature:
-- Display a map.
+- Display an interactive map supporting pan, zoom, rotate and tilt.

 ## Build instructions